mechatroner/RBQL/README.md

 #### Supported formats
 Below is the matrix of input data formats that RBQL supports out of the box.
-If you want to use RBQL as a library you can add suppport for additional custom formats.
+If you want to use RBQL as a library you can implement reading of additional custom formats.

 |Input Format          | Python | JS |
 |----------------------|--------|----|